serialc/30DayMapChallenge/2024/day07/methods.md

 I traced the outlines.
 I should have generalized the features and removed very small buildings in QGIS.

 Added watercolours.
 Should have started with a light wash over large spaces and then done detail.

+This map was influenced by the [Braun&Hogenberg Trier 1572](https://en.wikipedia.org/wiki/File:Braun%26Hogenberg_Trier_1572.jpg).